Repooc/CritMatic/README.md

 - **Detailed Tooltip Information:** When you mouse over a spell on your action bar, CritMatic adds additional lines to the tooltip showing your highest normal and critical hit with that spell.

-- **Display Damage and Heals:** CritMatic will notify you with a message and sound effect whenever you hit a new highest normal or critical hit.
+- **Display Damage and Heals notification:** CritMatic will notify you with a message and sound effect whenever you hit a new highest normal or critical hit.

 - **Persistent Data:** CritMatic saves your highest hits data between sessions, so you can log out or switch characters